fahreza588/malenk/README.md

 	# Download & Install Git for Windows (32/64bit)
 	# Download & Install XAMPP for Windows and Start Apache
 	# Download File toolsig ([http://marketingproject.my.id/CLI]) & Extract the file
-  - Change your key and type (gate1 or nocharge) on file config.json
+	# Change your key and type (gate1 or nocharge) on file config.json
-  - create file list.txt and put your list on this file
+	# Create file list.txt and put your list on this file
 	# Right Click (Mouse/Touchpad) In "malenk-main" Folder & Choose Git Bash Here!
 	$ php run.php